tjaffri/ml-dev-pc-setup/README.md

 To finish setting up Visual Studio Code, follow the instructions here: https://code.visualstudio.com/docs/python/python-tutorial.
 You can skip the part where you need to install python, and simply select the python 3 environment in vscode.

 I like the following global settings.
 You can go to ``File > Preferences > Settings`` or just do ``Ctrl-comma`` to bring up user settings.
-Paste in the following (make sure you are in user settings, not workspace settings which are project specific overrides)
+Paste in the following (make sure you are in user settings, not workspace settings which are project specific overrides):

 ```
 {